 The premise for this selection of a decade of essays on the effects of bad history on bad civics is here.

-Today’s re-post is perhaps more rarefied than yesterday’s hobnob with Kim and Jen on Page Six.
+This re-post, from the first days of the horrorshow that was early 2017, with Trump now President of the United States, is perhaps more rarefied than yesterday’s hobnob with Kim and Jen on Page Six.

-Prof. Nussbaum declined to take what I was saying seriously, leading to some unintended comedy in the final paragraph of her response, which evinces precisely the troping I was complaining about in her thought, even while denying that my complaints have any connection to that thought, as it was exposed in her “Hamilton” essay (plus I get placed, for once, on the same side as Gordon Wood, supposedly, which is funny too).
+(Prof. Nussbaum declined to take what I was saying seriously, leading to some unintended comedy in the final paragraph of her response, which evinces precisely the troping I was complaining about in her thought, even while denying that my complaints have any connection to that thought, as it was exposed in her “Hamilton” essay — plus I get placed, for once, on the same side as Gordon Wood, supposedly, which is funny too.
 You can find both Nussbaum’s response and her original essay via the link to my essay, above.
-Both of her pieces only confirmed a bias I sometimes have, which takes the form of sheer bafflement at the modes in which some of our most lauded academic types think, or write, or act, or do anything.
+Both of her pieces only confirmed a bias I sometimes have, which takes the form of sheer bafflement at the modes in which some of our most lauded academic types think, or write, or act, or do anything.)

 Moving forward now.
 When I was asked to write that response, only about a week had passed since Election Day 2016, so when I posted, on this blog, a link to the essay, I added: “How can this matter right now?
 That’s something I imagine readers thinking … Right now it matters to me this way: You can blame Trumpism and be correct.
 My job is to blame the certified liberal-intellectual culture that has prevailed throughout my lifetime.
 We own this.”